What Is Generative Engine Optimization (GEO)?

 GEO looks for:

-That’s why “how-to” lists without insight struggle in generative environments.
+That’s why surface-level “how-to” content struggles in generative environments.

 If your website exists primarily to: